thegitguru/pw-skills-clone/README.md

    Click the "Fork" button on GitHub to create your own copy.

 2. **Make Changes**:
-   Implement your feature or bug fix, ensuring code quality and consistency.
+   Implement features or bug fixes, ensuring code quality and consistency.

 3. **Test Locally**:
-   Verify that your changes work as expected in multiple browsers.
+   Verify changes in multiple browsers and test API integration with fallback behavior.

 4. **Submit a Pull Request**:
-   Push your changes and open a pull request with a clear description.
+   Push changes and open a pull request with a clear description.

 ### Contribution Guidelines

 - Follow the existing code style (use Prettier for formatting if possible).
 - Ensure responsiveness across desktop and mobile devices.
+- Test accessibility features (ARIA labels, keyboard navigation).
-- Test API integration and fallback behavior.
+- Verify API integration and caching functionality.
-- Update this README if new features are added.
+- Update this README if new features or dependencies are added.

 ## 📜 License